 Elect Officers

+Peter May motioned to elect Carolyn Dahlgren as President; Gerald Fielding second; all were in favor.
+Carolyn stated that she commits to a one year term as President of the HOA

 Carolyn Dahlgren motioned to elect Peter May as Vice President; Gerald Fielding second; all were in favor.

-15.

-Peter May motioned to elect Carolyn Dahlgren as President; Gerald Fielding second; all were in favor.

-Carolyn Dahlgren will commit to a one year term as President of the HOA.

-Other business
+15. Other business

 a.
 Direction to Administrative Assistant on website updates

 Assignment: Carolyn Dahlgren will scan in signed resolutions and send them to Krystle Beattie.
 Krystle Beattie will update the website with the signed resolutions.

 b.
 Brad Zanin purchased the Hunt Ranch and has planned an Equestrian Center.

-Assignment: Krystle Beattie to contact Brad Zanin to invite him to the next meeting for a meet and greet with the BOD and to discuss future planes of Hunt Ranch.
+Assignment: Krystle Beattie to contact Brad Zanin to invite him to the next meeting for a meet and greet with the BOD and to discuss future plans for Hunt Ranch.

 c.
 ARC

-Assignment: Adam Sahnow to review the ARC guidelines will David Bell and send them to Krystle Beattie for uploading to the website.
+Assignment: Adam Sahnow to review the current ARC guidelines and forms with David Bell and send the documents to Krystle Beattie for uploading to the website.

-The next meeting will be held on February 10th at 6:00pm at Carolyn Dahlgren’s Residence – 0034 Kings Row Avenue.
+The next meeting will be held on Wednesday, February 10th at 6:00pm at Carolyn Dahlgren’s Residence – 0034 Kings Row Avenue.
 There being no further matters to come before the HOA, the meeting adjourned at 8:30pm.